opendevshop/devshop/aegir_ansible_inventory/README.md

 1. Install this module in an Aegir Hostmaster or DevShop site.
 2. Copy the "ansible-inventory.php" file to the folder you will call "ansible" from and make sure it is executable.
+3. Ensure that your acting user can SSH into the servers as the "aegir" user.
 3. Use ansible to talk to your aegir servers:

     $ ansible all -i ansible-inventory.php -m command -a 'whoami'